-Motor Fuels Track - Monday, September 18
+Last Year's Motor Fuels Track - 2018 forthcoming

 10:00 AM - 11:00 AM Carbon Tax Proposals - How Government Wants to End Fossil Fuels Steve Dodge, American Petroleum Institute; Matt Cota, Vermont Fuel Dealers Association Policymakers at the national and state levels have put a bullseye on fossil fuels and have targeted them for termination.
 A carbon tax seems to be their method of choice.
 Nationally, a group of prominent Republicans have advanced a carbon tax proposal.
 Connecticut saw a very egregious carbon tax this year that was defeated.
 In Connecticut, for example, the tax on gasoline would start at 14.7 cents/gall, and increase to 39 cents/gall in year 5, and 67 cent/gall by year 10.
 And Vermont has experienced legislation as well.
 This session will look at national, regional and state carbon tax proposals.
 Steve Dodge is with the national association representing the Majors; Matt Cota runs the VT equivalent association of CEMA.
 Ballroom A